 For a five (5) day training during the summer of 2018, all elementary general and special education teachers received training in the RIGGS program, which is a comprehensive reading program based on Orton-Gillingham research, which emphasizes phonemic awareness, phonics, fluency, vocabulary, orthography, grammar, writing, and comprehension.
-All new teachers will receive a training to support this program.
+All new teachers receive this training to support RIGGS and STEP programs.

-There are 12 professional development days scheduled for the 2021-22 school year.
+There are 12 professional development days scheduled for the 2022-23 school year.
 New teachers receive an additional 5 days of development each summer, in addition to ongoing one-hour monthly meetings.
 SCPA utilizes formal and informal evaluations to identify teacher-training needs.
 In addition, teachers will meet for grade-level/specialty area Professional Learning Community (PLC) meetings for weekly one-hour meetings.
 Much of this time will be devoted to reviewing data, setting goals, discussing instructional effectiveness, writing common assessments, and reviewing curriculum standards.